 Add the large bead cap -> 1″ red bead -> large bead cap -> 1, 4mm black bead to the end of the headpin for the body of the spider.

 Here I did a wire wrap loop to keep it all secure and together.
-If you aren’t sure how to do that click on the link for tutorial on my blog.
+If you aren’t sure how to do that click on the link for the tutorial.

-My cute little spider is coming along, but her isn’t quite finished yet.
+My cute little spider is coming along, but he isn’t quite finished yet.
 He needs 4 more legs!

 Using the same pattern as before, string the beads onto the wire for the other 4 legs.